-The name of these brownies are so fitting as they are intensely fudgy, gluten, dairy and grain free.
-The Perfect Gluten Free Brownies are truly perfect!
-The recipe is from Emily at OneLovelyLife.com and and super easy to make!
+The name of these brownies is so fitting as they are intensely fudgy, gluten, dairy and grain-free.
+The Perfect Gluten-Free Brownies are truly perfect!
+The recipe is from Emily at OneLovelyLife.com and super easy to make!
 Gotta give credit where credit is due.
 Great job Emily!

 Just look at these delicious brownies.
 A picture speaks a thousand words!
 They are truly as wonderful as they look.

 Knee surgery is a very big deal.
 The second knee has been more of a recovery for him.
-But it’s now been 6 1/2 weeks post op from both, and it’s still a rough time for him as he is still in pain.
-They say knee replacement surgery is more painful and a longer recovery than hip replacement surgery!
+But it’s now been 6 1/2 weeks post-op from both, and it’s still a rough time for him as he is still in pain.
+They say knee replacement surgery is more painful and has a longer recovery than hip replacement surgery!
 I believe it!

 I hope you enjoy this recipe!
 Thank you to my sweet neighbor Shirley for the wonderful dessert and recipe.
 These are one of my favorite brownies!